tanverbhuiyan/tanverbhuiyan.github.io/Home.md

 Together, we explore topics in **fintech** and **health informatics**.
 I currently have **four research papers in progress**, which I plan to submit for publication soon.And **one paper is in under review**

-I have contributed to **50+ projects**, mostly on a freelance basis.
-I have helped 30+ friends and seniors with their thesis and project work—especially in data analysis—while also guiding them on choosing suitable research topics and structuring their complete research plan.
+I have contributed to **50+ projects**, mostly on a freelance basis. **I have helped 30+ friends and seniors with their thesis and project work**—especially in data analysis—while also guiding them on choosing suitable research topics and structuring their complete research plan.

 My team, **Cohort-07**, also won a **data science competition at Comilla University**.